 2. Conventional products are more durable.

-This is probably the biggest reason why I don’t use chalk paint.
+This is probably the biggest reason I don’t use chalk paint.
 Did you know you need to reapply the wax every few years?
-You need to reapply it even sooner for furniture that in high traffic areas like chairs and tables.
+You need to reapply it even sooner for furniture in high traffic areas like chairs and tables.
 And it requires an entire month to fully cure.
 I’m willing to bet that most furniture that’s sold using chalk paint isn’t sitting around for an entire month before it’s moved to sell.

 And I was never able to get the wax to completely cure.
 It would scrape off fairly easily even months later.
 I’m sure that was a user error, but I’m probably not the only one who has issues with that.
 I did, however, keep using chalk paint for quite some time because I had accumulated so much of it.
 Using a polycrylic top coat to make my furniture more durable seemed to work much better.
-I prefer polycrylic over polyurathane because polyurethane is known to yellow over time.
+I prefer polycrylic over polyurethane because polyurethane is known to yellow over time.
 I know that some brands of chalk paint make more durable finishes, but the price is still much higher than other products on the market.
 Which brings me to my next point.

-It’s much more reasonable for me to buy a $15 quart of latex paint in multiple colors than to drop $40 per quart to build up my stash of chalk paint.
+It’s much more reasonable for me to buy a $15 quart of latex paint or acrylic paint in multiple colors than to drop $40 per quart to build up my stash of chalk paint.
 And that’s just for the paint.
 I do invest in more expensive products now that I paint furniture for clients and have more experience – like this top coat.
-But they still aren’t as expensive as chalk paint.
+But you can still do a quality paint job with less expensive products.